Karl Kani: Brand name

-Carl Williams symbolizes the "American Dream".
-During Williams's rough start in Los Angeles, the question that had obsessed him for years, "Can I do it?", remained unanswered.
-He kept asking himself: "Can I do it?
-Can I build a fashion empire?
-Can I become the 'Ralph Lauren of the streets'?"
-It provided the basis for his new name, Kani, a variation on "Can I?".
+Williams chose the name "Kani" as a derivative of "can I", in reference to the questions he asked himself about success at the beginning of his career (e.g., "Can I do it?")

 In 1989 Karl Kani was launched as a hip hop fashion brand.
 He was inspired by his passion for hip hop music and fashion and decided to design clothes that appealed to a large public, including friends and celebrities from his hometown Brooklyn, New York.

 Karl Kani Infinity

 After watching The Today Show, Kani had the idea of paying a friend in New York to make a sign with his label's name on it and hold it up during the taping of the show.
 The idea worked as people started calling and orders began to come in.

 Kani modified the baggy pants that had become popular in street fashion.
 According to him, black people never liked tight-fitting jeans.
 They would always buy a bigger size but then the waist would be too big, so he decided to increase the pant size.

 In 1994, Kani used $500,000 in profits to launch his company "Karl Kani Infinity".
 In addition to his old partners, Kani now faced a marketing onslaught from hip-hop entrepreneur Russell Simmons's Phat Farm and a number of mainstream clothiers.
 He also had reason to worry that his involvement in Cross Colours might taint his operation in the minds of retailers.
 "I expected some resistance", Kani said.
 "A major turning point for me was when retailers accepted us back into the market."

 Staying ahead of fashion counterfeiters who aped his signature and sold cheaper versions of his clothes, Kani began fastening a metal-and-leather plate to his product.
 After some resistance from the people who made the plates, Kani decided to go ahead with it and it turned out to be his best-selling jeans ever.